Make Fur History

 Trapping

 Hundreds of thousands of animals are trapped and killed in Canada each year for their fur.
 Numerous species are trapped in Canada, ranging from small animals such as squirrels, rabbits, and badgers, to large animals such as wolves, cougars, and bears.
 In addition to fur-bearing animals, “non-target” animals including birds, cats, and dogs are also sometimes caught and killed.
+Trapping is also used for research and experimentation, where fur-bearing animals are subject to harms despite the availability of non-invasive and humane methods that researchers can use to gather data.

-Trapping is an inherently violent practice.
+Trapping is an inherently cruel practice.
 All body-gripping and snare traps are designed to hold or kill a wild animal who does not want to be caught.
 Many animals die trying to free themselves from traps, often from dehydration, blood loss, and hypothermia.
 Some animals will resort to wringing or chewing off their own trapped limb in order to escape, breaking their teeth and bones in the process.

 Help Make A Difference